graphile/crystal/examples/forum/tutorial.md

 > ```

 ### Set Returning Functions
-Sometimes it is useful to not just return single values from your function, but perhaps *entire tables*.
-What returning a table from a function could mean is you could define a custom ordering, or you could hide rows that were archived perhaps.
+Sometimes it is useful to not just return single values from your function, but perhaps entire tables.
+What returning a table from a function could mean is you could define a custom ordering, hide rows that were archived, or return a user’s activity feed perhaps.
 In our case, this Postgres feature makes it easy for us to implement search:

 ```sql
 create function forum_example.search_posts(search text) returns setof forum_example.post as $$